Page last updated: 20 February 2026

 Aircraft Operations at London Heathrow Airport

-Over 470,000 aircraft operations (including takeoffs and landings) occur at London Heathrow Airport (LHR) each year.
+Over 470,000 aircraft operations (including takeoffs and landings) now occur at London Heathrow Airport each year.

-How much revenue does London Heathrow Airport generate each year?
+How much revenue does LHR generate each year?

-London Heathrow Airport (LHR) has generated between £3 billion and £4 billion in recent years (except pandemic).
+Excluding the pandemic years, London Heathrow Airport (LHR) typically generates between £3 billion and £4 billion annually.

 London Heathrow Airport Revenue in 2024